Edit in GitHubLog an issue

 CategoryTreeView type

-The CategoryTreeView type implements CategoryViewV2 and provides comprehensive hierarchical category data, primarily designed for RetailCMS applications.
+The CategoryTreeView type implements CategoryViewV2 and provides the richest category data.
+It contains:

 Type definition